 The closing on redemption of the ownership interests was delayed for approximately eight months.
 No update of the Haas or Phalon report was completed.
 Allen alleges that he asked Rees-Jones if updates were needed and Rees-Jones said it was not necessary.
 Based on the Haas and Phalon reports, Allen redeemed his interest for approximately \$8.2 million.
 The redemption agreement contained two clauses which are relevant to our discussion.
 The first is the "Independent Investigation" clause.
 This clause acknowledged that the Haas and Phalon reports were not up-to-date and might not accurately reflect Chief's value.
 Id.
-The clause also provided that Allen had the opportunity to obtain additional information about intervening events to permit him to evaluate the redemption offer and had an opportunity to discuss and obtain answers from Chief, Haas, Phalon or other Chief advisors regarding information Chief provided related to the redemption,.
+The clause also provided that Allen had the opportunity to obtain additional information about intervening events to permit him to evaluate the redemption offer and had an opportunity to discuss and obtain answers from Chief, Haas, Phalon or other Chief advisors regarding information Chief provided related to the redemption.
 Id. at 376-77.
-The clause also stated that Allen based his decision to sell on his own independent investigation, his own expertise and the advice and counsel of his own advisors.
+The clause also stated that Allen based his decision to sell on his own advisors.
 Id. at 377.
 The second relevant clause was titled, "Finality."
 The court noted that this clause was merely a standard merger clause.
 Id. at 378-79.